 The teachability of DL can depend on the specific chosen topic, the other topics covered alongside it in the classroom, as well as the students.
-Teachability of DL: Dependent on topics (and other topics in class) and students

 One interviewee finds teaching DL more challenging than AI: "[...] and correspondingly, its treatment in the classroom, I would say, Data Literacy is a very challenging topic.
 Because it's something that I would perceive as not being able to be covered in a lesson series, but rather it's a crosscutting competence that should actually run through continuously.
 It's not enough if I say, 'I'll just do this alongside AI, and then they'll be able to do it.'"
 (Participant D - 09.03.23, Berlin) It is also considered difficult to find a good (first) approach to convey DL.